mirko-pace/articles/evcs_acsm_experiments.md

 where $m(\cdot)$ is a simple outcome model trained **only on pre-treatment** data (we use ridge regression).
 This reduces bias without over-fitting noisy daily swings.

 ### 3.3 Using Covariates in ASCM
-To help the synthetic match the treated units **before** the intervention, we included a small set of stable, pre-treatment covariates per location.
+In our time-of-use example, to help the synthetic match the treated units **before** the intervention, we included a small set of stable, pre-treatment covariates per location.
 Concretely, we compute per-unit summaries **only on dates $t<t_0$**:
 - Capacity
 - Uptime
 - Number of sessions/day